wp-plugins/member-access/readme.txt

 * Only private posts display excerpts on archive pages (instead of all posts).
 Thanks [James Turner](http://www.jamesturner.co.nz/ "James Turner").
 * Posts Page redirect pulldown was not correctly showing current option.
 Thanks [maestrobob](http://wordpress.org/support/profile/1139184 "maestrobob").
 * Version bump to 1.1.1

+= 1.1.2 =
+* Verified compatibility with WordPress 3.0

+== Upgrade Notice ==

+= 1.1.2 =
+Compatibility testing up to WordPress 3.0.
+NOTE: If you sent me a translation file, it was lost.
+Please resend!